TABLE OF CONTENTS

 • If the incident still remains unacknowledged, notifications are terminated and the activity is captured under the Activities tab on the Incident detail page.

-Notification channels are the means of communication used to intimate agents and stakeholders.
-In Freshservice, notifications can be sent over:
+• In Freshservice, notifications can be sent over:

 Note: You won't be charged additionally for the notifications across any or all channels as they are a part of your existing plan already i.e. Growth, Pro, & Enterprise.